bingeli1212/nitrile-preview/doc/DOC-nitrile-ndf.md

 right-pointing triangle with visible amount of left margin spaces.
 The exact details of this paragraph varies depending on whether a bundle is to follow it.

+If a bundle is followed by it, then all lines of the bundle must be proceeded by the same number of white space.
+For instance, in the following example all lines of the two bundles must starts with two spaces except for the first line of each bundle.

     > ```formula
       a + b = c